- Innovation through Exploration

 In 2005 metallurgical test work was completed on 12 samples from Drozhilovskoye and Smirnovskoe.
 These preliminary results indicated for the Drozhilovskoye samples that molybdenum recovery was approximately 93 per cent. and the concentrate varied from 50-54 per cent.

-The objective of Phase 1, over a four month period, is to conduct a full review of the existing data relating to both the Drozhilovskoye and Smirnovskoe deposits to verify and validate the existing data through a process of:
+The objective of Phase 1, is to conduct a full review of the existing data relating to both the Drozhilovskoye and Smirnovskoe deposits to verify and validate the existing data through a process of:

 Re-logging of existing drill hole core data;

 Assaying existing drill hole core data not yet assayed;

 Re-assaying selected drill hole core and duplicates to validate existing drill hole assay data;